x5ilky/terse/README.md

 # prints out a string n times
 fn foo
-    a number b string : number do
+    number string : number do
+    let a b do
         a repeat
             b pr
         end
         a
+    end
 end
 ```